Everything we love about our nomadic lifestyle depends on one thing … a speedy RV internet connection.

 Two years ago, we beefed up the internet equipment in our office-on-wheels, but technology is always changing, and our needs have evolved, too.
 Rod’s now coaching and running firm-wide training programs using a video conferencing platform.
 And GoPetFriendly.com is growing and requiring more bandwidth.
 In other words, we’re both feeling the need for speed!

 But our old internet configuration wasn’t keeping up.
 A conversation with our techie friend confirmed our suspicions.
 We needed an upgrade.

 Fortunately, our new RV internet setup will include some of the equipment we installed two years ago.
 The CradlePoint MBR1400 broadband router still meets our needs, and the Wilson 311119 RV / Trucker Roof Mount Cellular Antenna is working fine.

 The developments in cellular data services that had outpaced our old system are LTE-Advanced.
 This allows for carrier aggregation, and multi-antenna capabilities or MIMO (multiple in – multiple out).
-Scott recommended some new components to leverage these changes, and we set a date for the installation.
+Our buddy recommended some new components to leverage these changes, and we set a date for the installation.